amh312/PDAST/README.md

 ***Testing the code on simulated data***

 Small simulated datasets have also been provided as CSV files to test the analysis code.
-In this event, run all of the above code *except* the **PDAST_1.R** script.
+In this event, run all of the above code *except* the **PDAST_1.R** script, and any script pertaining to the stability and fairness analyses (these analyses require the large datasets used in the original study).